datocms/old-website/src/docs/05_guides/01_building-plugins/06_sdk-reference.md

 #### `plugin.field`

 Returns the fields the plugin is attached to.
-The object takes the same format as the [CMS API Field object](https://www.datocms.com/content-management-api/#field-1).
+The object takes the same format as the [CMA Field object](/docs/content-management-api/resources/field).

 ```js
 // returns info about the field